-The current regulation for a meat product in Colombia is mandated by Decree 1500 of May 4, 2007 issued by the MHSP; partially modified by the Decree 2270 of November 3, 2012.
-Chapter IX of the Decree 1500 establishes the import requirements and considerations of Colombian authorities (ICA and INVIMA) for issuing import authorizations.
+The current regulation for a meat product in Colombia is mandated by Decree 1500 of May 4, 2007 issued by the MHSP; partially modified by Decree 2270 of November 3, 2012.
+Chapter IX of Decree 1500 establishes the import requirements and considerations of Colombian authorities (ICA and INVIMA) for issuing import authorizations.

-Processed beef and pork products sold at retail must be registered with INVIMA.
-See previous section on "Product Registration."
-The steps importers must follow are explained above in the section "Importer Registration, Import Registration and Import Licensing."
+Processed beef and pork products sold at retail must be registered with INVIMA; see previous section Product Registration.
+The steps importers must follow are explained above in the section Importer Registration, Import Registration and Import Licensing.
 Before importing meat products, the importer must complete an import request form through the VUCE website.
 Also, it is necessary to obtain a zoo sanitary certificate issued by ICA, an export establishment approval if part of the USDA Agricultural Marketing Service EV program and/or export establishment approved by FSIS.
 The U.S. export establishment will need to be registered with INVIMA.
-List of EV approved establishments can be obtained from: http://www.fsis.usda.gov/wps/wcm/connect/9978cd33-b439-48c3-9366-451bc0173183/Official-Listing-Eligible-Suppliers-EV-Program-100313.pdf?MOD=AJPERES
+List of EV approved establishments can be obtained from: Colombia | Food Safety and Inspection Service (usda.gov)